lengerli/FatBottomNinja/README.md

 # FatBottomNinja
-Rep for Web GL version of Fat Bottom Ninja game
+Rep for Web GL version of Fat Bottom Ninja.

 Fat Bottom Ninja is a 2D multiplayer shooter game inspired by Liero.